DUpdateSystem/UpgradeAll/README.md

 - Download files via external applications.
 - Highly customizable rules.
 - Modern and clean design.
-- Supports Android 5.0 to 12L (Android 12L not tested)
+- Supports Android 5.0 to 12L (Android 12L not tested).

 ## ❓ FAQ
-During the use of the application, you may encounter some problems, this document may help you to solve the difficulties you encounter: [FAQ](https://upgradeall.now.sh/faq/#%E4%BA%91%E7%AB%AF%E4%BB%93%E5%BA%93%E7%BD%91%E7%BB%9C%E9%94%99%E8%AF%AF)
+During the use of the application, you may encounter some problems, this document may help you to solve the difficulties you encounter: [FAQ](https://upgradeall.now.sh/faq/#%E4%BA%91%E7%AB%AF%E4%BB%93%E5%BA%93%E7%BD%91%E7%BB%9C%E9%94%99%E8%AF%AF).

 ## 💬 Exchange Group